qntmCharles/qntmCharles.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a post-doctoral research associate at the [Institute for Computing in Climate Science](https://iccs.cam.ac.uk/) and the [Atmosphere & Ocean Dynamics group](https://www.atm.damtp.cam.ac.uk/) at the University of Cambridge, working with [Dr. Alison Ming](https://www.maths.cam.ac.uk/person/adk33).
-I am also a [Bye-Fellow](https://www.emma.cam.ac.uk/about/contact/fellows/?id=605) at [Emmanuel College, Cambridge](https://www.emma.cam.ac.uk/).
+I am also a Bye-Fellow and Director of Studies at [Emmanuel College, Cambridge](https://www.emma.cam.ac.uk/people/dr-charles-powell).

-I am interested in all aspects of atmospheric fluid dynamics, with a particular focus on convection.
-My PhD addressed hydration of the tropical tropopause layer by overshooting deep convection.
-To get to grips with the mechanisms at play, we studied the idealised fluid dynamical problem of convective penetration of a buoyant plume into a stably stratified layer, using numerical simulations.
+I am interested in all aspects of atmospheric fluid dynamics, with a particular focus on troposphere-stratosphere coupling via convection and the Tropical Tropopause Layer (TTL).
+My PhD thesis used idealised numerical simulations to model turbulent transport, wave generation and hydration of the TTL by overshooting convection.
+The problem was modelled as a buoyant plume penetrating into a stratified layer.
+A review of the motivating atmospheric problem and four associated papers can be found [here](publications).

-My current research focuses on coupling between large-scale stratospheric dynamics (the QBO) and convection in the troposphere, either directly via modification of the lower stratosphere or indirectly via modulation of patterns of convection such as the MJO.
+My current research deals with coupling between large-scale stratospheric dynamics, such as the Quasi-Biennial Oscillation, and tropical convection patterns in the troposphere, such as the Madden-Julian Oscillation.
+The QBO is predictable on much longer timescales than the "weather" seen in the troposphere, meaning its tropospheric teleconnections have important implications for subseasonal-to-seasonal predictive skill.
+We use high-resolution aquaplanet simulations to develop mechanistic understanding of the coupling processes.

-Beyond my research, I have two main pastimes: rowing and amateur meteorology/cloudspotting.
-See [here](log) for my cloudspotting log.
+Beyond my research and teaching, my main pastimes are rowing (now, more coaching than rowing, and amateur meteorology/cloudspotting.
+See [here](log) for some neat cloud pictures.